Primary Research

 Product concepts

-Using different combinations of the leverage points presented, alongside various details pulled from the full span of our research, we mocked up 3 concepts.
+Using different combinations of the leverage points presented, alongside various details pulled from the full span of our research, we mocked up 3 concepts to present to Bose.

 Each concept introduced an easily actionable new product opportunity, supported by a story of how Gen-Z consumers would receive and interact with the product as a part of the Bose brand.